haydenhigg/idios/README.md

 # idios

 Go package for extracting "common" or "uncommon" features from a piece of text, given a training corpus.
+Given its probabilistic approach and simple (mean) calculation to determine the proper threshold, this tool is hypothetically language-agnostic, and is efficient to train.

 ## install